 (Portugese DVD - Region 1)

-An uneasy mixture of inter-generational jealousy (old needy fathers allowed to enlist way past their prime so they can prove to their sons they're not drunk cowards), and the same old love triangle (ala FAREWELL TO ARMS) and how both are bad for victory, ROAD agrees with itself that war is hell, but sure spends a lot of time there.
-New officer Frederic March meets nurse Lang when they take shelter together from a bombing raid in a blasted-out basement saloon.
+An uneasy mixture of inter-generational jealousy (old needy fathers allowed to enlist way past their prime), and the same old love triangle we've already seen ad nausea in this post alone, ROAD agrees with itself that war is hell, but sure spends a lot of time there.
+New officer Frederic March meets nurse Lang when they take shelter together from a bombing raid in a blasted-out basement French saloon.
 He plays some tunes on the dusty piano, and puts his coat over her as the rafters rattle and the dust falls and she lies down in a chair.
 Unaware she's the mistress of shaky drunk Warner Baxter (his new C.O., of course), March shows up at her hospital the next day, playing cute while she's being coy, trying to bandage the wounded and dying instead of fawning over him --how dare she? (most un-Hawksian of you, Fred).
-Once Baxter finds out March is kicking in his s tall, of course, it's suicide mission time, a bit like the situation facing one of the soldiers chosen to die in Kubrick's PATHS OF GLORY or Gary Cooper in Von Sternberg's MOROCCO, or any of a dozen other films (like FRIENDS AND LOVERS, reviewed a few posts ago).
+Once Baxter finds out March is kicking in his stall, of course, it's suicide mission time, a bit like the situation facing one of the soldiers chosen to die in Kubrick's PATHS OF GLORY or Gary Cooper in Von Sternberg's MOROCCO, or any of six dozen other films from the era (like FRIENDS AND LOVERS, reviewed a few posts ago).
 Adding to the trouble is Baxter's father (Lionel Barrymore) showing up and--as Lionel loved to do-- hogging screen time before blowing up his fellow Frenchmen with a grenade thrown in the wrong direction.
 March puts up with it all stoically, and there's never a guess how it ends, DAWN PATROL-style.
 Oh wait, you guessed?
 How smart you are, Steve... do you know "Hong Kong Blues"?

 A memorable segment of the film involves Germans digging underneath the Allied lines while the soldiers can do nothing but wait it out, rolling cigarettes with their shaky hands as the Germans scrape away below, knowing that as soon as the scraping stops the bombs are likely to go off.
 That's where the true courage is tested, that painful, prolonged waiting... and smoking.
 There's also a rousing charge across no-man's land and a sneaky night time flank maneuver, but in the end it's still the same auld triangle and sermons on the ignominy of war, the sense of being pawns in the grip of a writer with a theme and message rather than a director with the guts to let that highlighter pen fall to the floor and trust his own shoot-from-the-gut sense of comedy, overlapping dialogue, cigarettes, whiskey, coffee, and one damned good looking low-voiced girl.
 This time, well, at least he finally figured out the last part.